ideafast/middleware-services/README.md

     poetry run consumer

-When developing the data transfer jobs run:

-    poetry run dtransfer
+When developing the data transfer jobs run where `DEVICE_TYPE` is the type of device (e.g., DRM, BTF, etc.) and `study_site` is one of the core study sites.
+View the [DAGs in data_transfer](./data_transfer/dags/) for more information:

+    python data_transfer/main.py $DEVICE_TYPE $STUDY_SITE

+### Running Tests, Type Checking, Linting and Code Formatting

 [Nox](https://nox.thea.codes/) is used for automation and standardisation of tests, type hints, automatic code formatting, and linting.
 Any contribution needs to pass these tests before creating a Pull Request.

-Run linting and tests
+To run all these libraries:

     poetry run nox -r

-Or individual checks via
+Or individual checks by choosing one of the options from the list:

-    poetry run nox -rs tests
-    poetry run nox -rs mypy
-    poetry run nox -rs isort
-    poetry run nox -rs lint
-    poetry run nox -rs black
+    poetry run nox -rs [tests, mypy, isort, lint, black]

-### Deploying
+### Developing with Docker

+[Docker](https://www.docker.com/) is used to build images both for the consumer and data_transfer services.
+A [docker-compose file](./docker-compose.yml) configures the required services and image needed for local development.
+This can be run locally when developing if interacting with a service (e.g., consumer) to mirror deployment usage.
+To run the compose file you first need to create two docker networks:

+    docker network create web
+    docker network create database

 [Semantic versioning](https://semver.org/) is used when core changes are merged to master to enable continuous deployment.
-To build an image locally where `$VERSION` for your desired version:
+To build an image locally run the following where `$VERSION` is your desired version and `$REPO` is the name of the image:

-    poetry run build $VERSION
+    poetry run build $VERSION $REPO
+    # e.g., poetry run build 0.0.1-DRM dtransfer

-The compose file contains all environmental variables and runs all services:
+The compose file uses specified `.env` files and runs all services:

     poetry run compose

+*Note:* for local development docker is primarily used to test changes prior to deploying live _or_ to interact with services in isolation.

+### Deploying

-We use [Docker Hub](https://hub.docker.com/u/ideafast) to store images.
-To push to your own image, update `REGISTRY` inside `cli.py` and run:
+[Docker Hub](https://hub.docker.com/u/ideafast) is used to store images.
+To push to an image to a `$REPO` run  the following:

-    poetry run publish $VERSION
+    poetry run publish $VERSION $REPO